How It Works #

 Important: API keys and webhook secrets should never be committed to source control.
 Use environment variables or a secrets manager.
 Census masks keys in config show and doctor output.

-Compliance Mapping #
+Evidence Mapping #

-Asset inventoryNIS2 Art.21, ISO 27001 A.8.1census scan + manifest
+Asset inventoryNIS2 Art.21(2)(a); ISO/IEC 27001:2022 A.5.9census scan + manifest

-Change detectionNIS2 Art.21, DORA Art.9census integrity + differential
+Change detectionNIS2 Art.21(2)(a), Art.21(2)(f); DORA Art.9; ISO/IEC 27001:2022 A.8.9census integrity + differential

 Incident response evidenceNIS2 Art.23, DORA Art.17census compare + forensic reports

-Third-party riskNIS2 Art.21, DORA Art.28Derived lists + share tokens
+Third-party riskNIS2 Art.21(2)(d); DORA Art.28Derived lists + share tokens

-Data classificationISO 27001 A.8.2Structured tagging + encryption
+Data classificationISO/IEC 27001:2022 A.5.12Structured tagging + encryption

-Cryptographic controlsISO 27001 A.10, DORA Art.9T0/T1/T2 proof chain, AES-256-GCM
+Cryptographic controlsISO/IEC 27001:2022 A.8.24; DORA Art.9T0/T1/T2 proof chain, AES-256-GCM

 Supply chain integrityNIS2 Art.21(2d)census seal + verify-seal